top of page

 To create lasting change, our work is anchored in five pillars:

-Safety – Creating the essential conditions for change.
+• Safety – Identifying psychological and emotional threat, and creating the essential conditions for change.

 Combining this trauma-responsive approach with our unique depth of experience and a track record of measured results, we offer New Zealand families (and globally online) a therapeutic facility unlike any other.